Showing posts with label zoo animals. Show all posts

 - For a long time, both Ligers and Tigons were thought to be sterile.
 But in 1943, a fifteen-year-old hybrid between a Lion and an Island Tiger, was successfully mated with a Lion at Munich Hellabrunn Zoo.
 Although the female cub had delicate health, it was raised to adulthood.

-- Ligers weight about a thousand pounds (450 kg.) each, they typically devour 50 pounds (23 kg.) of raw meat in just one meal.
+each, they typically devour 50 pounds (23 kg.) of raw meat in just

 - Lion-Tiger mating occurs in captivity.
 Probably for the same reason humans do not breed with monkeys like gorillas or chimps.